fluxcd/community/README.md

 We run regular meetings and discuss things there.

-The upcoming meetings, talks and community events in the next month are maintained here:
+The upcoming meetings, talks, and community events for the next month are here:

 {{< home/calendar >}}